Five Tips To Improve Your Website

 2. Know Why Your Users Are Visiting Your Website On a Computer

-Desktop visitors to your business website want all the same things that a mobile user want but they are not in hurry and they may be more interested in information about your business, photos, reviews, and information.
-They are more likely to be researching and be at work.
+Users visiting your website from their Desktop computer want access to the same things that a mobile user wants, but they are not in hurry and they may be more interested in information "about" your business, photos, reviews, and information.
+They are more likely to be researching a topic or a service and they are more likely to be at work.

 Desktop users want: